 Bounce back loan scheme is a new loan scheme introduced by UK government in order to provide financial help to those eligible small & medium sized businesses who are adversely affected by Coronavirus outbreak.

 As per this scheme, qualifying small & medium sized businesses can borrow between £2000 and up to 25% of their turnover.
 However, maximum loan amount available is £50000.
-The loan will be provided for maximum tenure of 6 years.
+The loan will be provided for maximum tenure of 6 years but it can be extended to 10 years.
 You can also repay your loan amount early without paying any early repayment fees to the government.
 Bounce back loans are 100% guaranteed by the government (only 80% loan was guaranteed by the government at the time of Coronavirus business interruption loan scheme) and there will be no fees or interest charged by the government for first 12 months.
 After the completion of 12 months, interest rate will be charged at an affordable rate of 2.5% annually.
+The scheme is open to applications until 31st January 2021.

 In case you want a big loan, you should look out for other schemes introduced by the government for small & medium sized businesses.